 > datapkg is a simple way to ‘package’ data building on existing packaging tools developed for code (e.g. Debian apt, PyPI, CRAN, Gems, CPAN). datapkg is designed to integrate closely with the CKAN (Comprehensive Knowledge Archive Network).

-In terms of the big picture, datapkg is the “apt-get/aptitude/dpkg” part of the vision for a ‘Debian of Data’ (i.e. scalable, distributed, open data infrastructures! — for more see this post or these recent slides):
+In terms of the big picture, datapkg is the “apt-get/aptitude/dpkg” part of the vision for a ‘Debian of Data’ (i.e. scalable, distributed, open data infrastructures! — for more see [this post][comp-post] or [these recent slides][ccc-slides]):

 Datapkg is a key part of making data sharing **automatable**.
 As an end-user tool it allows **automated (command-line or scripted) discovery, installation and sharing** of data “packages” either standalone or via interaction with a registry like CKAN.

 If you’re interested in giving it a spin here are [installation instructions][install].
 Once you’ve got it running you can then do things like (see the [manual] for more):